-You can walk out of a dentist office in about three to six weeks with a new denture or dental bridge.
-It is a fairly simple process that can completed rather quickly.
+You can walk out of a dental office in about three to six weeks with a new denture or dental bridge.
+It is a fairly simple process that can be completed rather quickly.
 This is why the initial cost of those options is considerably less than implants.
-What this does not take into account is they require a lot of time consuming and costly special care, cleaning products, and maintenance.
+This does not take into account that they require a lot of time-consuming and costly special care, cleaning products, and maintenance.

-The initial cost of removable restorations do not factor in the replacement cost which will be necessary every five to fifteen years.
-The cost for a denture or dental bridge can easily exceed the cost of implants after years of use.
-Dental implants can last a life time if you have strict oral hygiene habits and visit our Northborough, MA dentist office every six months.
+The initial cost of removable restorations does not factor in the replacement cost, which will be necessary every five to fifteen years.
+The cost of a denture or dental bridge can easily exceed the cost of implants after years of use.
+Dental implants can last a lifetime if you have strict oral hygiene habits and visit our Northborough, MA dentist office every six months.

-There are many factors that go into the cost of dental implants.
+Many factors go into the cost of dental implants.
 No two patients seeking them are alike therefore, neither are their bills.
 These factors include:

 - The number of missing teeth